 Under certain unfavorable conditions (e.g. weak colonies, unfavorable overwintering conditions), this application method may cause some bee mortality or overwintering bee loss.

 DO NOT let Oxalic Acid make contact with skin, eyes, or be ingested.
 Wear proper personal protective equipment (rubber gloves, safety goggles, long sleeve shirt) when mixing or distributing Oxalic Acid.
 If exposure to skin or eyes does occur consult directions and safety sheet for instructions.
 If severe reaction occurs, call 911.
 Wash hands, exposed skin, and PPE directly after treatment to avoid contamination.

-You will want to treat your hive TWICE: once during early spring and once during the fall/winter after all honey has been harvested for human consumption.
+You will want to treat your hive twice a year: once during early spring and once during the fall/winter after all honey has been harvested for human consumption.
 Honey bees that have a lot of capped brood will need multiple treatments.
 (Treatments should be one week apart for three weeks to get all emerged brood).

 Dried, unmixed Oxalic Acid should be kept in a cool dry place and will not expire.

 Mixed solution can last up to a week at room temperature and a few months if kept in the fridge.